Skip to main content Skip to complementary content

 Getting started

-From the hub, click Add new > New analytics app.
+From the Analytics activity center, go to the Create page and click Analytics app.
 Select a space for the app, and name it Customer churn predictions.

 Click Create.